What is indexed for search?

-Tettra's search feature can display results for keywords in page titles, headers, page content, tables, file attachment names, external doc names, questions and answers, and page requests.
+Tettra's search looks for keywords in page titles, headers, page content, tables, file attachment names, external doc names, questions and answers, and page requests.

-We are do not currently index comments on a page, content in attached files or embedded resources, templates, or categories/subcategories.
+We are do not currently index comments on a page, content in attached files or embedded resources, templates, or the body content of external documents.

 Order of relevance

-When you search in Tettra, you will notice the search window split up into pages and suggestions:
+When you search in Tettra, the auto suggest view will split the results into pages, external docs, and questions:

-We display search results giving priority based on the following order:
+Search results are given priority based on the following order:

 Page title matches

 Header matches in descending order from H1 to H3